8

-Which artistic direction is Jonathan Anderson planning for his brand?
+What new artistic direction is Jonathan Anderson taking for his brand?

 A few months after a promising debut at Dior, unveiled during the Fall/Winter 2025-2026 Men’s Fashion Week, Jonathan Anderson seems to be taking a new creative turn for his label, JW Anderson.
 Here’s what you need to know about this new chapter, which has already taken the fashion world by storm.